What Is Sanity?

 The other key word in my mission is slowly.
 I am not in the 'content' game.
 I will not pester you into paying attention by bombarding you with a story a day.

 I am also keenly aware that content in English delivered via the Internet suffers from much of the same elitism that I critique.
 The last thing I want is for this platform to appropriate the stories and voices of those it seeks to serve.
-I want to collaborate and co-create, not do parachute journalism.
+I want to collaborate and co-create, not do parachute storytelling.

 What I mean when I say 'sanity'